rlucioni/recipes/recipes/food/korean-fried-chicken.md

 1. Mix chicken, grated onion, grated garlic, salt, and pepper in a bowl.
 Toss to coat evenly.
 Cover and refrigerate for at least 4 hours, up to overnight.
 2. Add all sauce ingredients in small saucepot.
 Bring to a gentle simmer and simmer for 5 minutes.
 Let cool and adjust salt.
 3. Whisk together flour, baking powder, cornstarch, salt, sugar, and pepper.
-4. Preheat oil to 340&deg;F.
+4. Preheat oil to 280&deg;F.
 5. Add enough ice water to dry ingredients to create a thick batter.
 6. Add chicken to the batter and coat evenly.
 Transfer chicken pieces to hot oil.
 7. Cook for 4 minutes and transfer to a rack to drain.
-8. Raise oil to 375&deg;F.
+8. Raise oil to 320&deg;F.
 9. Fry chicken for an addition 4 minutes until golden brown and crispy.

 Serve warm with sauce on the side.
+Alternatively, serve with Sriracha.